Improving Compositionality of Neural Networks by Decoding Representations to Inputs: Composing Decodable Neural Networks

 \textbf{Out-of-Distribution Detection}$\quad$ A second application of uncertainty is detecting out-of-distribution (OOD) inputs.
 Given an input that is far from the training distribution, a model is likely to make a mistake.
 Instead, the model should recognize its uncertainty, and refuse to make a prediction.
 There is a rich literature on detecting OOD inputs using downstream computation on a trained model \citep{hendrycks2016baseline,liang2018enhancing,lee2018simple,zisselman2020deep,hendrycks2018deep}.
 Unlike those works, we study OOD detection using uncertainty alone.

-We explore three types of OOD examples: (1) adversarial examples crafted for a single classifier using FGSM \citep{goodfellow2014explaining}, (2) examples from a different dataset (e.g. train on MNIST and consider FashionMNIST as OOD) as done in \cite{liang2018enhancing}, and (3) and corrupted examples by 14 image transformations (e.g. adding pixel noise or rotating an image), borrowed from \cite{mu2019mnist}.
+We explore three kinds of OOD examples: (1) adversarial examples crafted for a single classifier using FGSM \citep{goodfellow2014explaining}, (2) examples from a different dataset (e.g. train on MNIST and use FashionMNIST as OOD) as done in \cite{liang2018enhancing}, and (3) corrupted examples by 14 image transformations (e.g. adding pixel noise), borrowed from \cite{mu2019mnist}.
+See Appendix~\ref{sec:more:ood} for expanded corruption results.

 Table~\ref{table:ood} reports the ROC-AUC of separating inlier examples taken from the test split of the dataset the models were trained on, and outlier examples.
 From Table~\ref{table:ood}, we observe ReDecNN is just under MC-Dropout, but while MC-Dropout achieves these results at the cost of classification accuracy, ReDecNN does not (Table~\ref{table:acc}).
 Furthermore, we find ReDecNN generalizes better to CelebA, a more complex image dataset, where it outperforms MC-Dropout (and other baselines).